DSharpPlus/DSharpPlus/docs/articles/voice/sending.md

 The Ogg/Opus audio writer supports ingesting multiple files consecutively.
 It does not support ingesting multiple files concurrently, doing so will throw an `InvalidDataException`.

+Since this audio writer sends already-encoded audio, it will not respect the channel or user-defined bitrate limit.

 ## Adding custom audio formats

 It is possible, if a little bit involved, to implement custom audio formats.
 First, you need to create an `AudioWriter` implementation for your format that generates opus packets from your audio input and enqueues them into `AudioWriter.PacketWriter`.
 The buffer containing the packet must be provisioned by an `AudioBufferManager`; `AudioBufferManager.Shared` is provided as a sane default, but it is possible to bring your own pooling if necessary.